How Properties Are Set

 can also exist within the deployment on the application server (the classes

 folder).
 Then they have the same order of precedence, but they have a lower precedence than the configuration specific property files.
 Please remember that system properties always take precedence over properties configured in your Frank config.
+The order between the different properties files takes precedence over the order imposed by the deployment stack.
+As an example, assume we have StageSpecifics_LOC.properties

 In addition to the chain of system properties and property files, some properties have default values.
 These default values are listed in subsection Frank!Framework Properties.
 If some property is not configured by the system administrator and if it is not defined in the property files read by the Frank!Framework, then the default value is applied.